iCertain key historical and constitutional matters

 Prior to 2003, when the government headed by Saddam Hussein was replaced, Iraq was governed by a socialist-leaning government with a very limited private sector in place.
-This has continued to be the case since the overthrow of the monarchy in 1958.
+This has continued to be the case since the overthrow of the monarchy in 1958 and, with various exceptions, continues to be the case today.
 A series of steps were taken by the various republican governments that nationalised the principal components of the economy, culminating in the 1972 nationalisation of the oil sector.
 Iraq had therefore become a centralised economy, with various ministries controlling most aspects of the economy.

 Between 1980 and 1988, Iraq was involved in a war with the Islamic Republic of Iran, which was followed in 1990 by the invasion of Kuwait and the subsequent Gulf War I. Immediately after Kuwait was invaded, a series of UN Security Council resolutions imposed sanctions on Iraq, which were followed by a series of nationally imposed sanctions.
 These sanctions were widespread and extended into most imports, including key oil and gas and technological imports.

 Following Iraq’s expulsion from Kuwait, the sanctions continued (until 2003), but more importantly, the central government lost effective political and security control over a significant portion of Iraq, to be referred to as the Kurdistan Region.
 In 2004, the Transitional Administrative Law (the Interim Constitution) recognised the boundaries of the Kurdistan Region, with the same boundaries adopted in the Permanent Constitution of 2005 (the Constitution).
 The Constitution was structured in a way that provided limited powers to the central government and shared certain powers between the central government and regional governments (the Constitution provides that other regions could be formed).
 All remaining powers are to be vested in the regional governments.